Patellar Luxation & Corrective Surgery for Dogs & Cats

 Most pets who have patellar luxation are born with it, so it’s not possible to prevent the condition.

-However, the condition may worsen over time, and lead to the development of arthritis in the knee at a younger than average age.
+However, the condition may worsen over time, and lead to the development of arthritis in the patella at a younger than average age.
 So, preventive measures are focused on joint health and stabilization.

 To keep the joint as healthy as possible, use a good quality supplement such as glucosamine and chondroitin (ask your vet for their recommendation), and keep your pup at a healthy weight — obesity can put excessive pressure on an already unstable joint.